 I take a fairly broad approach to how I conceptualize and think about my work.
 Presently, my interest is investigating the mediums through which members of underrepresented groups (i.e., racial/ethnic minorities, women, sexual minorities, etc.) may compromise, or fulfill, their need for authenticity, in light of societal or organizational expectations to assimilate.
 Moreover, I study the antecedents and downstream consequences of engaging in cultural self-expression vs. assimilating to norms of the dominant group.
 Below, I briefly highlight some research areas where I’m presently doing work with collaborators (although this isn’t intended to be exhaustive).

 Sociohistorically, hair has played an important role in Black culture and White-Black race relations.
-Given hair is an important dimension of self expression, and our hair texture and hairstyles may partially signal our identity, I argue that hair may act as a medium for ameliorating or exacerbating inequality.
+Given hair is an important dimension of self-expression, and our hair texture and hairstyles may partially signal our identity, I argue that hair may act as a medium for ameliorating or exacerbating inequality.
 In this research stream, I seek to understand how distinctive hairstyles that accentuate Black identity (like afros and dreadlocks) may play a broader role in understanding how inequality is produced and sustained, both for people of African descent and other marginalized groups in American society.
-This line of work is the basis for my dissertation.